John Tyler

 President Harrison died just one month after taking office, and Tyler became the first vice president to succeed to the presidency.
-Amid uncertainty as to whether a vice president succeeded a deceased president, or merely took on his duties, Tyler immediately took the presidential oath of office, setting the Tyler Precedent.
+Amid uncertainty as to whether a vice president succeeded a deceased president, or merely took on his duties, Tyler immediately took the presidential oath of office and assumed full presidential powers, setting the Tyler Precedent.
 He signed into law some of the Whig-controlled Congress's bills, but he was a strict constructionist and vetoed the party's bills to create a national bank and raise tariff rates.
-He believed that the president, rather than Congress, should set policy, and he sought to bypass the Whig establishment led by Senator Henry Clay.
+He believed that the president, rather than Congress, should set policy, and sought to bypass the Whig establishment led by Henry Clay.
 Almost all of Tyler's cabinet resigned shortly into his term, and the Whigs expelled him from the party and dubbed him "His Accidency".
 Tyler was the first president to have his veto of legislation overridden by Congress.
-He faced a stalemate on domestic policy, although he had several foreign-policy achievements, including the Webster–Ashburton Treaty with Britain and the Treaty of Wanghia with China.
-Tyler was a believer in manifest destiny and saw the annexation of Texas as economically and internationally advantageous to the United States, signing a bill to offer Texas statehood just before leaving office.
+He faced a stalemate on domestic policy, though had some foreign-policy achievements, including the Webster–Ashburton Treaty with Britain and the Treaty of Wanghia with China.
+Tyler believed in manifest destiny and saw the annexation of Texas as economically and internationally advantageous to the United States, signing a bill to offer Texas statehood just before leaving office.
+He initially ran for re-election under the banner of the Tyler Party in 1844 before withdrawing and endorsing Democrat James K. Polk, who also supported annexing Texas and defeated Clay in the election.

-When the Civil War began in 1861, Tyler at first supported the Peace Conference.
-When it failed, he sided with the Confederacy.
+When the American Civil War began in 1861, Tyler at first supported the Peace Conference.
+After it failed, he sided with the Confederacy.
 He presided over the opening of the Virginia Secession Convention and served as a member of the Provisional Congress of the Confederate States.
 Tyler subsequently won election to the Confederate House of Representatives but died before it assembled.
-Some scholars have praised Tyler's political influence, but historians have generally put Tyler in or very near to the bottom quartile when ranking U.S. presidents.
+Some scholars have praised his political influence, but historians have generally put him in or very near to the bottom quartile when ranking U.S. presidents.
 Tyler is praised for helping in the creation of the Webster–Ashburton Treaty, which peacefully settled the border between Maine and Canada.
-He also helped in stopping African slave trafficking, which was made illegal under the administration of Thomas Jefferson.
-Today, Tyler is seldom remembered when in comparison to other presidents and maintains only a limited presence in American cultural memory.
+He also helped in stopping African slave trafficking, which was made illegal during the presidency of Thomas Jefferson.
+In the 21st century, Tyler is seldom remembered when in comparison to other presidents and maintains only a limited presence in American cultural memory.